Partially-Anonymous Surveys

 There are circumstances where you may wish to collect data via a survey and have some of that data be anonymous.

-On the face of it, this sounds contradictory and impossible, but there are a number of possible applications.
+On the face of it, this sounds contradictory and impossible right?
+Well there are actually a number of possible applications.

 The most obvious is an anonymous feedback survey where we also want to offer a prize incentive.
 In order to offer the prize incentive, we need to collect contact information, so a winner can be identified, which would mean the survey would no longer be anonymous, so how do we solve this?